Pick/Ban Prolander Rules

 For your team to be considered eligible to play in RGL, you must have 7 registered players on your team's roster.
 You cannot have more than 14 players on your roster.

 If you're unsure, please contact an admin.
 Some of the decisions will be subjective, but we will do our best to keep it as close to consistent as possible.

 In order to start a match, your team must have 6 players in the server on the same team.

 If your team cannot field enough players by the match start time + grace period.
-Your team is considered to have forfeited.
+See forfeit section.

 The League is split into two division types.
 Recreational and Competitive.
 Recreational leagues are shorter, cheaper, teams are